greggersaurus/ModelConverter/README.md

 The idea is to output an SVG file with the outlines of each face of the object so that they can be cut out and assembled from different materials (i.e. paper, cardboard).
-Various processing options are planned to automatically reduce the number of faces of an object to make assembly more reasonable.

 Edges will be labeled to aid in assembly.

+Planning option to automatically modify edges to form interlocking patterns to aid in assembly of model once faces have been cut.

 ### Object Files

-The application will able to output an object file in the case that modifications are being made to the model (i.e. polygon reduction or selective scaling).
-TODO
+Output of object file is mostly for testing verification and debug.

+Output of entire object verifies object was read in correctly.

+Output of faces verifies that faces were isolated correctly.